So, I asked again what Amanda wants for Christmas, and she responds:

 The things I do, say and think separate me from God; Jesus is my defense attorney, my friend, and confidant.
 He knows everything about me, and still loves me.
 He is patient with me in my failings, and compassionate, He provides for my personal, spiritual and family needs.

 I followed the BLM protests in NPN very closely tonight.
-I have very close friends with dark skin – some of my children have real dark skin; not the hey-you’re-really-mulatto-not-African, but real, direct-descendants-from-Africa, dark skin.
-Yet, whatever your color, if you want to identify with those with ‘black skin’: let me say this: Dark skin is beautiful, but white skin is too; so is every. shade. in-between.
+I have very close friends with dark skin – some of my children have really dark skin.
+Yet, whatever your shade, if you want to identify with those with ‘black skin’: let me say this: Dark skin is beautiful, but white skin is too; so is every. shade. in-between.

 In fact, it’s really the people behind the color that are beautiful, not the color itself – and some people, despite their color, are rotten.
 Can you really judge everyone who shares a certain shade of melanin by the actions of other similar shades?
 Every person is unique, every situation is different; It isn’t the skin color that makes you who you are; it is who you are inside and what you do, that makes you who you are.

-That said, the racism card is stupid; the distinction based on skin color is stupid: people are people.
+That said, racism is stupid; the distinction based on skin color is stupid: people are people.

 As it relates to tonight’s local protests: I have no idea what blocking traffic does to accomplish the recognition that people are people; but I’m glad there was no reported violence – at least that still leaves our local community with the option to move forward with life without fear of continuous reprisals.

 I am proud of our community that it remained non-violent; and yet ask of us all: aren’t there better ways?

 Teach your children at home, to understand that we are all created in His image; formed from the same seed, valued in the same way.
 Don’t teach division and segregation.